pandastrike/panda-confidential/API.md

 To use this method you may either:
 1. Pass in a key literal, like the other keys
-2. Pass in a private key from person A and a public key from person B to [algorithmically generate the shared key][tweetnacl-box-before]
+2. Pass in a private key from person A and a public key from person B to [algorithmically generate a shared secret][tweetnacl-box-before]

 ##### Example
 ```coffeescript